 Accordingly, the Seoul officials and the Israel Innovation Authority conducted a launching conference in Tel Aviv to announce the two countries’ Lighthouse Program, with researchers and robotics industry personnel from both countries in attendance.

-Thus, as projected by the duo countries the lighthouse program, like the program’s goal, will provide an opportunity for both countries to light up new industrial technology channels and stimulate innovation and also continue to boost private research and development innovation in the regions.
+Thus, as projected by the duo countries, the lighthouse program, like the program’s goal, will provide an opportunity for both countries to light up new industrial technology channels, stimulate innovation, and continue to boost private research and development innovation in the regions.